Tomiwa-Ot/moukthar/README.md

 Android Remote Administration Tool with C2 Server

 ## Features
-- Persistent reconnection regardless if the client application is closed or placed in background or the device is restarted or current connection is interrupted
+- Persistent reconnection with C2 regardless if the client application is closed or placed in background or the device is restarted or current connection is interrupted
 - Hidden App Icon
 - Send/Read SMS
 - Write/Read Contacts